Shotwell Stadium: Size and uses

 Shotwell Stadium is primarily used for American football and soccer.
 Each of the stadium's two concrete grandstands has a permanent seating capacity of 7,500 in an all-bleacher configuration.
 Several semi-permanent metal bleacher structures are located behind the north end zone, allowing for overflow seating in excess of the facility's 15,000 permanent seats.
 There are also standing room-only areas at the corners of the stadium, raising total capacity to approximately 20,000.

 Shotwell Stadium is the home field of Abilene High School and Cooper High School.
 The Abilene High/Cooper High rivalry game is played here every year and always fills the stadium.

 The stadium was long home to NCAA football.
 The Abilene Christian University Wildcats football team, currently a member of NCAA Division I FCS, played at Shotwell from 1959 through 2016.
 ACU opened a new on-campus stadium for the 2017 season.

 Shotwell was for many years the "informal" designated site for the six-man football championships of the University Interscholastic League, which governs sports competition among public high schools in Texas (as the majority of six-man schools are in West Texas).
 In 2010, it was formally designated as the championship site.
 During 2013-2014 the title games moved to AT&T Stadium but returned in 2015 to Shotwell, as AT&T Stadium was unavailable due to a conflict with a Dallas Cowboys home game.

 Turf

 Shotwell has used FieldTurf's artificial turf since 2012.
 The current Vertex Prime turf was installed in 2019, replacing the Revolution turf installed in 2012.
 The stadium's first artificial turf, SafePlay, was installed in 2002, replacing the natural grass turf that had been used since the stadium's opening.

 Lighting

 Shotwell is equipped with Musco lighting, with two light standards on each side of the field.
-The current lighting system was installed following the collapse of one of the original lighting structures in 2009.
+The current lighting system was installed following the of one of the original lighting structures in 2009.
 The light fixtures were upgraded to LEDs in 2021.

 The remnants of the stadium's original lighting design, which included four concrete columns on each grandstand, were ultimately removed as part of the 2023 press box reconstruction.